A MAGIC Tour of Mitchelville

 Mitchelville game engine simulation of 1862 historical photograph (Library of Congress).
 3D models by Ledis Molina and James Jean-Pierre, Spring 2020.

-We have designed a multimodal production pipeline to distribute 3D scenes developed in a game engine (Unity and/or Unreal) to multiple XR platforms, including augmented reality (AR- below left) mobile devices and mixed reality (MR – below middle) headsets in the park, a downloadable app for virtual reality (VR below right) headsets, and a web site portal to a 360 interactive web experience (below next image).
+We initially designed a multimodal production pipeline to distribute 3D scenes developed in a game engine (Unity and/or Unreal) to multiple XR platforms, including augmented reality (AR- below left) mobile devices and mixed reality (MR – below middle) headsets in the park, a downloadable app for virtual reality (VR below right) headsets, and a web site portal to a 360 interactive web experience (below next image).

 Mitchelville AR-MR-VR Multi-modal Apps